cityjson/specs/docs/extensions.rst

     "geometry": [...]
   }

-For this 2 cases, the CityJSON Extension file would like the snippet below.
+For these 2 cases, the CityJSON Extension file would look like the snippet below.
-Notice that ``"extraAttributes"`` may have several properties (the City Objects are the possibilities) and then each of these have as properties the new attributes.
+Notice that ``"extraAttributes"`` may have several properties (the types of the City Objects are the possibilities) and then each of these have as properties the new attributes (there can be several).
-This attributes must start with ``+``.
+An extra attribute must start with ``+``.
-The value of the property is a JSON schema; this schema can reference and reuse JSON objects already defined in the CityJSON schemas.
+The value of the property is a JSON schema, this schema can reference and reuse JSON objects already defined in the CityJSON schemas.

 .. code-block:: js